Choosing the Right Reward and Incentive Vendor

 SSAE18 and SOC Certifications

-Voluntary certifications that show a next-level vendor’s commitment to security – SOC certifications.
+Voluntary certifications that show a next-level vendor’s commitment to security include SOC certifications.
 SSAE18 is the audit standard that dictates the SOC report components.
 A high-quality incentive processor will have SOC 2 certification and operate under SSAE18.

 Use of Tokenization